fommil/fpmortals/manuscript/complete.md

 {lang="text"}
 ~~~~~~~~
   import refined.W
-  import refined.boolean.Any
+  import refined.boolean.And
   import refined.collection.MaxSize
 ~~~~~~~~

-and capture the requirement that the `String` must be non-empty and have a maximum size of 10 characters:
+capturing the requirement that the `String` must be both non-empty and have a maximum size of 10 characters:

 {lang="text"}